EstimatedEst. Read Time: 18 minutes

 Play Button

 WHAT MAKES IT EFFECTIVE: The Reverse Wrist Extension uses a roll that goes in the opposite direction from the traditional variation.
-This way of rolling keeps your wrist perpendicular to the force of gravity, which in turn maximizes tension in the forearm.
+This wrist roller trains your wrist perpendicular to the force of gravity, which in turn maximizes tension in the forearm.
 You might even notice that your finger strength improves from the rolling.

 ROPE ULNAR DEVIATION